dapr/docs/howto/setup-secret-store/azure-keyvault.md

 # Secret Store for Azure Key Vault

-This document shows how to enable Azure Key Vault secret store using [Actions Secrets Component](../../concepts/components/secrets.md) for standalone and kubernetes mode.
-Actions secret store uses Service Principal using certificate authorization to authenticate Key Vault.
+This document shows how to enable Azure Key Vault secret store using [Actions Secrets Component](../../concepts/components/secrets.md) for Standalone and Kubernetes mode.
+The Actions secret store component uses Service Principal using certificate authorization to authenticate Key Vault.

 > **Note:** Managed Identity for Azure Key Vault is not currently supported.